dylan-chong/engr201-assignments/Final Report.md

 shooting in October 2017 led to fake news to be spread about the shooting [@nytimesShooting], [@wregDeathThreats].
 Among the fake news, there were false accusations that Geary Danley was the killer [@wregDeathThreats].
-The Gateway Pundit, a blog, labelled Mr. Danley "a far left loon" [@nytimesShooting].
+The Gateway Pundit, a blog, labelled Mr. Danley using derogatory terms [@nytimesShooting].
 These led to death threats being sent to the family of Mr. Danley [@wregDeathThreats].
 Censorship may have been able to prevent the fake news from spreading and causing these hateful threats to be sent.